Yodaquette/CompSciKnightsJava/README.md

-# Comp Sci Knights Bootcamp: Java
+# Comp-Sci Knights Bootcamp: Java

 Welcome to the Middle Georgia State University Computer Science student group Java bootcamp.
 This project features some Java programming examples and supporting material.
 The goal of